kubedl-io/website/content/model/usage.md

 ```
 This example uses hostpath volume.
 The training code will first generate the model artifacts under `/kubedl-model` inside the training
 container.
 Correspondingly, the model will be preset on the local host path `/models/mymodel`.
-Then KubeDL create a ModelVersion CRD that triggers a Kaniko container to generate an image that contains the model artifacts at `/kubedl-model`, and also push that to docker hub at`modelhub/mnist`.
+Then KubeDL creates a ModelVersion CR that triggers a Kaniko container to generate an image that contains the model artifacts at `/kubedl-model`, and also push that to docker hub at`modelhub/mnist`.

-Note that the training code needs to specify `/kubedl_model` as the model export path as in the above example.
-Allowing user-specified path will be supported later.
+Note that the training code needs to specify `/kubedl_model` as the model export path (the same as the mountPath in storage).

-A Model CRD is also automatically generated with ModelVersion's ownerReference point the Model.
+KubeDL also creates a Model object with the ModelVersion's ownerReference pointing the Model.

 ## Create a ModelVersion Manually
 A ModelVersion can also be created manually pointing to an existing external storage.

-This `ModelVersion` CRD will generate a model image at `modelhub/model1` in dockerhub, including the model artifacts from `node1`'s local path at `/foo`
+This `ModelVersion` CR will generate a model image at `modelhub/model1` in dockerhub, including the model artifacts from `node1`'s local path at `/foo`

 ```YAML
 apiVersion: model.kubedl.io/v1alpha1